anna-kapitonova/RNA_seq_synucleinopathies_NO/README.md

 2. To compare sets of differentially expressed genes in different brain regions of patients with synucleinopathies

 The **available data** at the start of the project were four open RNA-seq datasets of raw reads from different brain tissues of patients with synucleinopathies:
-- SRP058181 - Brodmann area, prefrontal cortex, 42 control, 29 Parkinson's disease
+- SRP058181 - Brodmann area, prefrontal cortex, 42 control, 29 Parkinson's disease (Dumitriu et al., 2016)
 - SPR148970 - substantia nigra and ventral tegmental area midbrain dopamine neurons, 18 control, 5 Parkinson’s disease
-- SRP215213 - putamen, 12 control, 10 multiple system atrophy
+- SRP215213 - putamen, 12 control, 10 multiple system atrophy (data not published)
 - SRP324001 - anterior cingulate cortex, 7 control, 7 dementia with Lewy bodies, 7 Parkinson’s disease, 7 Parkinson’s disease with dementia